How To Spot, Report and Prevent Elder Abuse

 Reporting Elder Abuse

 If you suspect elder abuse, report it to your local APS or LTCO office.
 You do not need to prove that abuse is occurring to make a report.
 It is up to the professionals to investigate the suspicions.
-To find a local APS agency in your state, go to the National Center on Elder Abuse website.
+To find a local APS agency in your state, go to the National Adult Protective Services Association.
 To find a local Long Term Care Ombudsman or other long-term care resources in your state, check out The Consumer Voice.

 How to Prevent Elder Abuse